Why your robot vacuum's random patterns make total sense

 -

-reading•Your Roomba takes a weird path around your home.
+reading•Your Roomba takes a weird path to clean the floors in your home.
 Here's why it matters

+Jun 15•Some robot vacuums have a better sense of direction than others

 -